Bucket List: Sleeping In A Burmese Monastery In Hsipaw

 We ended the first day at a small village where time just slowed down.
 Evie played with a water buffalo and I photographed the children who were eager to show us their acrobatic cartwheels while simultaneously playing shy whenever we tried to say something in Burmese.

-What struck me most about Myanmar in contrast to other well-trodden Southeast Asian countries was that the people outside of Yangon and Bagan were not exposed to foreigners on a daily basis.
+What struck me most about Myanmar, in contrast to other well-trodden Southeast Asian countries, was that outside of Yangon and Bagan, people were not exposed to foreigners on a daily basis.
 Children came up to us with pure curiosity and despite their impoverished conditions, we never experienced any begging.
-This warmed my heart knowing that they regarded us merely as visitors rather than as marks for sharing a well-rehearsed sob story cobbled from a few sentences of broken English.
-They were not exposed…yet and I hoped that it would stay this way.

 This was a beautiful country, much like Thailand or Vietnam and as much as tourism can help their economy, I like that it has also not corrupted or spoiled it just yet.